akanora/bhop-music-bot/README.md

   ownerIds: ['yourdiscordid'],
 4. Run the bot: `node bot.js`

-OPTIONAL FOR LINUX!
+STEP 5 IS OPTIONAL FOR LINUX!
 DON'T DO THIS FOR WINDOWS

 5. npm i node-fetch@2.6.1